alexmorozov/blog/content/make-most-of-books.md

 because focusing on favorite ideas at the expense of others would radically decrease the efficiency of the strategy.

-**Finally**, do my reviews at the right time and on the right device.
+**Finally**, do reviews at the right time and on the right device.
 It's not very productive to use personal growth quotes for bedtime reading because you simply won't have time to comprehend them fully and try to put them into action.
 It's like books' authors turning into personal development coaches and